folbricht/routedns/doc/configuration.md

   - For `response-blocklist-name`, the value can be `regexp`, `domain`, or `hosts`.
 Defaults to `regexp`.
 - `blocklist-refresh` - Time interval (in seconds) in which external (remote or local) blocklists are reloaded.
 Optional.
 - `blocklist-source` - An array of blocklists, each with `format` and `source`.
 - `filter` - If set to `true` in `response-blocklist-ip`, matching records will be removed from responses rather than the whole response.
-If there is no answer record left after applying the filter, NXDOMAIN will be returned.
+If there is no answer record left after applying the filter, NXDOMAIN will be returned unless an alternative `blocklist-resolver` is defined.
 - `location-db` - If location-based IP blocking is used, this specifies the GeoIP data file to load.
 Optional.
 Defaults to /usr/share/GeoIP/GeoLite2-City.mmdb

 Location-based blocking requires a list of GeoName IDs of geographical entities (Continent, Country, City or Subdivision) and the GeoName ID, like `2750405` for Netherlands.
 The GeoName ID can be looked up in [https://www.geonames.org/](https://www.geonames.org/).
 Locations are read from a MAXMIND GeoIP2 database that either has to be present in `/usr/share/GeoIP/GeoLite2-City.mmdb` or is configured with the `location-db` option.